lssfau/hyteg/apps/2025-geobench/readme.md

 * `scalability`
     - Contains a simple app which runs the FGMRES solver for the Stoke system and computes the runtime

+* `plotting`
+    - Contains python notebook and data required to create the plots related to the GMD paper